What are Dora Metrics & Why Do They Matter?

 3. Continuous Improvement

-DORA metrics enable you to measure the impact of process changes and improvements over time.
+DORA engineering metrics enable you to measure the impact of process changes and improvements over time.
 By tracking the metrics consistently, you can monitor progress, identify trends, and ensure that your team is continuously improving their software delivery practices.

 4. Performance Benchmarking

-DORA metrics provide a benchmark for comparing your team's performance against industry standards and top-performing organizations.
+Dora provide a benchmark for comparing your team's performance against industry standards and top-performing organizations.
 This benchmarking allows you to identify areas where your team excels and areas where there is room for improvement, helping you set realistic goals and drive continuous improvement efforts.

 5. Collaboration and Alignment